-That a petition to both Houses of Parliament, founded on the foregoing resolutions, be prepared, and signed by the chairman on behalf of this meeting; and that it be recommended to the workers in each factory to send a petition on their own behalf.
+Mr. JOSEPH BELL then moved :-That a petition to both Houses of Parliament, founded n the foregoing resolutions, be prepared, and signed by the chairman on behalf of this meeting; and thatith recommended to the workers in each factory to senia etition on their own behalf.